 Net Lease Real Estate

-As of the first quarter of 2021, the trailing 12-month U.S. single-tenant transaction volume totaled $59 billion, according to Real Capital Analytics (RCA).
-Since the peak in the first quarter of 2020, single-tenant volume has declined and is down 30%, or $25 billion, year-over-year as of the first quarter of 2021.
-The volume declines are most pronounced in retail and office, which were down 37% and 31%, respectively, while industrial was down 24%.
+As of the second quarter of 2021, the trailing 12-month U.S. single-tenant transaction volume totaled $65 billion, according to Real Capital Analytics (RCA).
+Since the trough in the third quarter of 2020, single-tenant volume has steadily increased and is starting to return to pre-pandemic levels.

 For more information on Net Lease Real Estate, visit angelogordon.com/strategies/real-estate/net-lease-re/

 Retail and office cap rates have remained flat or expanded, while industrial cap rates compressed.

 Since Q3 2020, single-tenant volume has steadily increased.